jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 steeds for combat-prone Adventurers.
 They are far better suited for hauling or pulling wagons, carts and vehicles.

-Horse, Pack: Caught somewhere between draft horses and riding horses, pack horses are often the result of awkward breeding or uncommonly thick foals.
+**Horse, Pack**: Caught somewhere between draft horses and riding horses, pack horses are often the result of awkward breeding or uncommonly thick foals.
 They are not as agile as riding horses and nowhere near as strong or large as draft horses, making them best suited for use as carry-alls.
 Able to support a great deal of weight and keep